 What credit cards can I use for grocery stores?

 Consider a credit card that offers bonus rewards for grocery shopping as it’s such a common spending category.
 You can quickly rack up valuable cash back, points or miles by spending on items you need anyway at the stores you visit most.
-For example, you might want to know if Aldi accept credit cards if that’s your store of choice.
+For example, you might want to know whether Aldi accepts credit cards if that’s your store of choice.

 What credit cards are accepted by Amazon Fresh?